koptelovmax/dmbycsp/README.md

-# Code repository
+# Explanations for Data Mining by Constraint Programming
-The code to support our submission "Explanations for Itemset Mining by Constraint Programming: A Case Study for ChEMBL data"
+The code to support our IDA'23 paper "Explanations for Itemset Mining by Constraint Programming: A Case Study using ChEMBL data"

 ### Structure of the code:

-- **ac3_backtrack_dm_emerging_closed_gr.py** -- emerging closed itemset mining (growth rate)

 - **ac3_backtrack_dm_emerging_closed.py** -- emerging closed itemset mining (chi-square)